tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

-    Convenience procedure to create a circle from two points on its circumference The centre is the point between the two given points, the radius is half the distance between them.
+    Convenience procedure to create a circle from two points on its circumference The centre is the point between the two given points, the radius is half the distance between them\.

       * list *point1*